david4599/PricehaxBT/README.md

 - Display debug infos for 24h
 - Hide debug infos feature added
 - Ability to blink the green LED on ST ESLs (not working yet on some): https://youtu.be/b0Rn40alxQg
-- Start autofocus by touching the preview screen on "PLID Scan" tab
+- Start autofocus by touching the preview screen on "PLID Scan" tab (not working sometimes?)
 - ESL types added (mainly graphic ESLs, not tested on the most of them but it should work)
 - Automatically choose sending compressed or raw data to graphic ESLs
-- Ability to force not compressed data sending to graphic ESLs
+- Ability to force sending uncompressed data to graphic ESLs
-- The number of repeats of frames for graphic ESLs can be chosen (speed transmission vs reliability)
+- The number of frames repeats for graphic ESLs can be chosen (speed transmission vs reliability)
-- The dongle can be manually connected or disconnected in "Config" page
+- The dongle can be manually connected or disconnected in "Config" tab

 **Fixes**
 - Fixed some bugs and app crashes

 ## Notes
-- Android app sources are included
-- I didn't write the app, I only decompiled sources of the apk, imported them on Android Studio and rebuilt the app
+- I didn't write the app, I only decompiled the sources from the apk (that's why the code is a bit of a mess).
+Then, I imported them on Android Studio and fixed the decompilation errors preventing the re-compilation
-- The app supports only Bluetooth communication
+- The app supports only Bluetooth communication, the original communication using audio has been disabled (not the goal of this repo)
-- Furrtek had already code Bluetooth feature in the original app, I just made some changes for that feature works with my dongle
+- Furrtek did code the Bluetooth feature in the original app, I just made some changes so the feature works with my dongle
-- I am not a programming or electronic expert, so maybe I made some mistakes on coding or making the schematic...
+- I am not a programming or electronic expert, so the code and the schematic might be better...

 #

-Both furrtek and me decline all responsability for any kind of issues related by an illegal use of this project.

-Copyright (c) furrtek 2014 - david4599 2019
+Copyright (c) Furrtek 2014 & david4599 2019 - 2022